 There is spectacular bird life on the island, with the highest levels of endemism of any similar sized area in the world, as well as some elusive tenrecs – a group of small mammals that are incredibly diverse, filling niches in aquatic, teresterial, arboreal and fossorial environments and resembling everything from otters to hedgehogs.

 Madagascar's human population has doubled since 1960, leading to increased deforestation and overgrazing, which in turn has caused massive soil erosion and desertification.
 Only one tenth of the original forests remain and this situation is rapidly deteriorating as the human population continues to grow.
 The forests are cut down to provide nutrients and land for agriculture, as well as being used as hunting grounds in the more remote and poor communities.

 Empower local Malagasy communities

 You will be surveying the flora and fauna of the region through biodiversity surveys of mammals, birds, butterflies, reptiles and amphibians.
-Madagascar is also one of the few places you can learn to handle snakes without fear of being bitten.
-You will learn about friendly Malagasy culture from working with local university students, and you will interact with communities to survey their resource use and conduct environmental education days.
-This will enable you to evaluate the impact of human populations on the wildlife, and help to develop areas where communities can lead sustainable lifestyles.
+You will learn about friendly Malagasy culture from working with local university students and you will interact with communities to survey their resource use and conduct environmental education days.
+This will enable you to evaluate the impact of human populations on the wildlife and help to develop ideas as to how communities can lead more sustainable lifestyles.

 WHAT WILL I BE DOING?